DanOvando/mpas-and-food-unknown/README.md

 # Materials for "Global Effects of Marine Protected Areas on Food Security Are Unknown"

 This repository contains all the materials needed to reproduce the "Matters Arising" titled "Global Effects of Marine Protected Areas on Food Security Are Unknown", in response to Sala *et al.* (2021).
+Pre-print available [here](https://figshare.com/articles/preprint/Global_Effects_of_Marine_Protected_Areas_on_Food_Security_Are_Unknown/16709362)